My dog is losing weight and I don't understand why?

 Many diseases can cause weight loss.
 In fact, most chronic diseases will result in weight loss at some time during the course of the disease.
 However, some of the more common conditions associated with weight loss include:

-- Anorexia due to a behavioral condition or disease
+- anorexia (lack of appetite) due to a behavioral condition or disease.

-- Pseudoanorexia caused by loss of smell, inability to grasp or chew food, swallowing disorders, vomiting or regurgitation
+- pseudoanorexia caused by loss of smell, inability to grasp or chew food, swallowing disorders, vomiting, or or regurgitation.

-- Maldigestive disorders that interfere with the body's ability to break down food into usable nutrients, such as exocrine pancreatic insufficiency.
+- maldigestion disorders such as exocrine pancreatic insufficiency, that interfere with the body's ability to break down food into usable nutrients.

-- Metabolic disorders such as diabetes mellitus, hypoadrenocorticism (Addison's disease), hyperthyroidism (rare in dogs, common in cats), and cancer.
+- metabolic disorders such as diabetes mellitus, hypoadrenocorticism (Addison's disease), hyperthyroidism (rare in dogs), and cancer.

 What can be done to treat my dog's weight loss?